Leonidas Polk: Evacuation of Columbus

 The fall of Fort Henry in February 1862 meant that Columbus could now be outflanked by Union forces operating on the Tennessee River.
 General Pierre G.T.
 Beauregard ordered Polk to evacuate the fortress on February 20, 1862.
 Polk wrote afterwards: "The evacuation has been complete, and all are gone except myself and staff.
 Never was anything done with greater celerity, or so completely; for we left virtually nothing to our enemy but the works.
 Those I sadly regret.
 Columbus has filled the measure of its mission.
 It commanded and protected the valley of the Mississippi; we would have continued there with our small garrison had the center and right wing been able to stand...
 In five days we moved the accumulation of six months, taking with us all our commissary and quartermaster stores, an amount sufficient to supply my whole command for eight months, all our powder and other ammunition and ordnance stores... and every heavy gun in the forts."
 Polk's Columbus garrison was split, with some brigades sent to defend Island Number Ten, and others, including the general himself, to join in the concentration of Confederate forces at Corinth, Mississippi.

 Battle of Shiloh

-We have protested, and do protest, that all we desire is to be let alone, to repose in quickness under our own vine and our own fig tree.
-We have sought, and only sought, the undisturbed employment of the inherent and indefeasible right of self-government...